lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

     group topull1 type 6
     group topull2 type 7

-..  container:: justify

 Add the following *dump* command to the input to print the atom positions every 1000 steps:

 ..  code-block:: lammps

     dump mydmp all atom 1000 dump.lammpstrj

-..  container:: justify

 Let us use a single Nosé-Hoover thermostat applied to all the atoms by adding the following lines into *input.lammps*:

 ..  code-block:: lammps

     timestep 1.0
     fix mynvt all nvt temp 300 300 100

-..  container:: justify

-    Let us also print the end-to-end distance of the PEG, here defined as the distance between the groups *topull1* and *topull2*, as well as the temperature of the system and the gyration radius of the molecule :cite:`fixmanRadiusGyrationPolymer1962a`
-    by adding the following lines into *input.lammps*:
+Let us also print the end-to-end distance of the PEG, here defined as the distance between the groups *topull1* and *topull2*, as well as the temperature of the system and the gyration radius of the molecule :cite:`fixmanRadiusGyrationPolymer1962a` by adding the following lines into *input.lammps*:

 ..  code-block:: lammps